Operating Hours & Seasons

 Pine Springs Visitor Center The Pine Springs Visitor Center is located at Pine Springs and can be accessed via U.S. Highway 62/180 between Carlsbad, New Mexico, and El Paso, Texas.
-The visitor center is open daily except Christmas Day.
-Hours are 8:00 AM to 4:30 PM MST, and 8:00 AM to 6:00 PM MDT in summer, (Memorial Day weekend through Labor Day weekend).
+The visitor center is open daily except Christmas Day, hours are 8:00 AM to 4:30 PM Mountain Time.

 McKittrick Canyon (Day-use)

 A small contact station is located in McKittrick Canyon at the trailhead, and is staffed intermittently.
 The contact station features handicap accessible restrooms, a shaded seating area, outdoor exhibits, and a slide program on McKittrick Canyon history, geology, and other natural resources.

 Dog Canyon has a small ranger station where visitors may obtain backcountry permits or information about the area.
 The ranger station is staffed intermittently, however a park ranger lives on premises.
 The phone number at Dog Canyon is: (505) 981-2418.